Álex Millán

-Alejandro "Álex" Millán Iranzo (born 7 November 1999) is a Spanish professional footballer who plays as a forward for Villarreal CF B.
+Alejandro "Álex" Millán Iranzo (born 7 November 1999) is a Spanish professional footballer who plays as a forward for CD Leganés.

 Club career

 Born in Zaragoza, Aragon, Millán joined Real Zaragoza's youth setup in 2009, aged nine.
 In July 2016, he moved to Villarreal CF for a fee of €350,000, signing a contract until 2020.

 On 27 August 2017, while still a youth, Millán made his senior debut with the C-team, coming on as a late substitute for Andrei Rațiu in a 0–0 Tercera División away draw against Crevillente Deportivo.
 He was definitely promoted to the C-side ahead of the 2018–19 campaign, and scored his first senior goals on 12 October 2018, netting a hat-trick in a 4–2 home win against CD Acero.

 Millán was promoted to the reserves in 2019, in Segunda División B. He made his first team debut on 16 December of the following year; after replacing Dani Raba in the 78th minute, he scored his team's fifth in a 6–0 away routing of SD Leioa, for the season's Copa del Rey.

 Millán made his La Liga debut on 19 December 2020, replacing fellow youth graduate Gerard Moreno in a 3–1 away success over CA Osasuna.
 The following 13 August, he moved abroad and joined Belgian First Division A club Cercle Brugge KSV on loan for one year.
 Following the signing of fellow striker Silvère Ganvoula in January 2022, his loan was taken over by league leaders Royale Union Saint-Gilloise on 28 January.

 On 8 July 2022, Millán was loaned to Famalicão in Portugal for the 2022–23 season.
 The following 7 January, his loan was terminated, and he returned to the B-team in Segunda División.

+On 27 June 2023, Millán signed a two-year contract with fellow second division side Real Oviedo, but suffered a knee injury in the pre-season which led him to miss most part of the season.
+On 20 August of the following year, he returned to the Portuguese top tier after signing a two-year deal with SC Farense.

+On 23 January 2025, Millán returned to his home country after agreeing to a short-term deal with FC Cartagena in the second division, with an option to extend.
+On 27 June, he moved to CD Leganés in the same tier on a two-year contract.